emmajanedrews/base-template/_posts/2017-03-16-meet-troy-our-home-selling-rockstar.md

 ---
 layout: post
-title: 'Meet Troy, Our Home Selling Secret Weapon'
+title: 'Meet Troy, Our Home Selling Rockstar!'
 tags:
   - Home Seller Tips
 excerpt: "Today I'm happy to introduce you to Troy, our team's lead listing agent.
 Troy handles all of our listings and was a huge part of our success in 2016."